Paul-Borisov/nextjs-rest-to-graphql-adapter-on-page-router/README.md

 # Deploy to Azure Container Apps

-Have a look at the example in [deploy-to-azure-container.sh](deploy-to-azure-container.sh).
+Have a look at the example in [deploy-to-azure-container.sh](deploy-to-azure-container.sh) and [Dockerfile](Dockerfile).
 - Build a local docker image.
+Dockerfile contains actions to comment out localhost in .env.local and enable standalone output.
 - Push the local image to your Azure Container Registry.
 - Create an Azure Container App, for instance, using **az containerapp create**.
 - Restrict access to your public IP address.